Accelerated Resolution Therapy® (ART)

 Approach

-Is not a regimented approach; no two treatment sessions will be the same.
+EMDR is not a regimented approach; no two treatment sessions will be the same.

 Eye Movements

-Eye movements are unpredictable; speed is alternated and adjusted to distract from focusing on the issue.
+EMDR's eye movements are unpredictable; speed is alternated and adjusted to distract from focusing on the issue.

 Exploring Meanings

-Does not ask meaning behind symbols, images, or why things came up.
+EMDR does not ask meaning behind symbols, images, or why things came up.

 SPEED OF RESOLUTION

-Can take between 6-12 sessions.
+EMDR can take between 6-12 sessions.

 FAQ